Margin and leverage Trading Support

 6. What is a margin close out?

-If your margin level is at or below the margin close out (MCO) level, we may have to close any or all of your open positions as quickly as possible; this is to protect you from possibly incurring further losses.
+If your margin level is at or below the margin close out (MCO) level, we are required to close any or all of your open positions as quickly as possible; this is to protect you from possibly incurring further losses.
 We strongly recommend that you monitor your margin level carefully, as you should not expect to receive a margin call or warning prior to closure.
 The Margin Level Indicator on the trading platform makes monitoring your margin level very easy.

 - Deposit funds,